alex-sherwin/httpinator/README.md

 # httpinator

+## Building & Running via Local IDE

+1. `pnpm install` in project root (pnpm workspaces) to install deps for
+   1. ***backend/app/ui***, which is used by **backend/app/pom.xml**'s to copy various NPM packages into **backend/app/target/classes/public** during Maven's **verify** phase.
+These specific files are designed to be bundled into the final JAR artifact so they are available on the classpath and are served up by the WebServer as static JS & ****CSS assets.
+   2. **frontend**, which is an electron-forge based Electron project, meant to house the completely built application.
+2. Run/Debug Kotlin main function `org.asherwin.httpinator.ApplicationITKt.main`

+## Building & Packaging

+TODO

 # TODOs

 1. Run a Groovy LSP exposed via Spring Boot backend (JSON-RPC 2.0 protocol I think), see https://langserver.org/ for a list, probably use https://github.com/GroovyLanguageServer/groovy-language-server